A Guide to Travelling through Israel and Jordan

 Wandering the Old City in Jerusalem

 While many people will recommend a day trip to Jerusalem, I would urge you to plan more time here!
 Broken down into four quarters: the Armenian Quarter, the Christian Quarter, the Jewish Quarter, and the Muslim Quarter, you could spend an entire day exploring the Old City alone.
 After visiting, I would say that Jerusalem has to be one of my favourite cities I’ve been to, filled with rich history and culture.
 There was so much to see and experience!
-A great way to learn about the history and understand how the Old City is broken down, is to take a free walking tour.
+A great way to learn about the history and understand how the Old City is broken down is to take a free walking tour.

 Taking in Masada at sunrise

 The history of Masada is an incredibly interesting one I highly recommend looking up.
 The ancient fortification was fortified between 37 and 31 BC and is well known for its siege by Roman troops from AD 73 to 74, at the end of the First Jewish-Roman War.
 The siege ended in a mass suicide of the 960 Sicarii rebels who were hiding there.
-Today, Masada is a UNESCO World Heritage Site, an archeological site, and a symbol, with many military ceremonies take place near the base of the embankment.
-The Snake Path, which we hiked, is a common path taken by locals and travellers alike to witness sunrise from the top.
-There is also the option to take a cable-car for about 75 NIS to the top of Masada, but not in time for sunrise.
+Today, Masada is a UNESCO World Heritage Site, an archeological site, and a symbol, with many military ceremonies, take place near the base of the embankment.
+The Snake Path, which we hiked, is a common path taken by locals and travellers alike to witness the sunrise from the top.
+There is also the option to take a cable car for about 75 NIS to the top of Masada, but not in time for sunrise.

 Floating in the Dead Sea

-This probably goes without saying, but experiencing zero gravity at -430 feet below sea level, the lowest point on earth, is an experience you will not get anywhere else.
+This probably goes without saying, but experiencing zero gravity at -430 feet below sea level, the lowest point on earth is an experience you will not get anywhere else.
 As one of the saltiest bodies of water in the world, it exhibits a harsh environment in which plants and animals cannot survive, giving it the name of the “Dead Sea”.
-The Dead Sea mud is also rich in minerals like magnesium, bromide and sodium which are believed to draw out toxins, exfoliate and expose fresh layers of skin, soothe stress, and help the body to heal and reduce swelling.
+The Dead Sea mud is also rich in minerals like magnesium, bromide, and sodium which are believed to draw out toxins, exfoliate and expose fresh layers of skin, soothe stress, and help the body to heal and reduce swelling.